 Can I make installment payments on my tuition?

 Yes.
-Please see more information on our Fee Payment Plan webpage.
+Please see more information on the Fee Payment Plan webpage.

 Can I qualify for in-state tuition?